nkemahjunior/revise-DSA/_13_PriorityQueueAndBinaryHeap/readme.md

 we adjust the locations of elements to satisfy heap property.

 ### Example
  deleteMax() in this tree.. and the max is 9.
-To delete we swap 9 and the last element in the array which will be 4.
-Then we can safely from 9. we're doing this so we don't end up with an incomplete binary tree.
+To delete, we swap 9 and the last element in the array which will be 4.
+Then we can safely remove 9. we're doing this so we don't end up with an incomplete binary tree.

                                              9
                                          /       \